 The most important overall feature is the conceptual integrity of the design.
 One must take a multilevel design perspective, from the global down to the fine detail level.
 A good designer combines knowledge of the software technology with knowledge of communication techniques, and of the subject being communicated.
-Design teams need particularly bod internal communication.
+Design teams need particularly good internal communication.
 A simple user interface involves elegance of design and programming complexity.
 The software should be extremely reliable; often software is run under the worst conditions.
-The user should control the software, rather than the other The opening sequences are around. way first creating extremely important in impressions.
-The software should have a range of capabilities, to suit both the novice and the sophisticated user; it should be able to meet the user at his level, and teach him. features of the software should be The coordinated and organized through the use of user's The actions should be menus. immediately visible, and help sequences should be accessible.
+The user should control the software, rather than the other way around.
+The opening sequences important in creating impressions.
+The software should have a range of capabilities, to suit both the novice and the sophisticated user; it should be able to meet the user at his level, and teach him. the software features of should coordinated and organized through the use of user's actions The should immediately visible, and help sequences should be accessible.